 This differs from most pre-packaged kibbles and canned foods that are made months before they reach your pupper’s bowl.
 As a result, fresh dog foods contain few to no preservatives, and they are generally shipped more frequently than canned foods or kibbles are, as they must be eaten within their limited shelf lives.

 The basic idea of fresh foods is, the less processed your dog’s dinner is, the better.

 What Are the Advantages and Disadvantages of Fresh Dog Foods?

 Fresh dog foods are no-doubt revolutionary in the canine nutrition arena, but they do present some benefits and drawbacks you should consider, such as:

 - Minimally processed: A lack of additives is a major win for some, as more paw-rents are skeptical of the synthetic chemicals appearing in some doggy diets.

-- Customizable: Most fresh dog food services allow you to customize your dog food so that your pup’s meal plan, helping you avoid potential allergens, manage Max’s weight, and switch things up as you please.
+- Customizable: Most fresh dog food services allow you to customize your dog food so that your pup’s meal plan works perfectly for him, helping you avoid potential allergens, manage Max’s weight, and switch things up as you please.

-- Tasty: Most fresh dog food arrives in a mash of meat, veggies, and sometimes fruits, which can be too tempting even for the pickiest pooches to ignore.
+- Tasty: Most fresh dog food arrives in a mash of meat, veggies, and sometimes fruits, which can be too tempting even for the pickiest dog food pooches to ignore.

 - Limited shelf life: It may not be an issue for some, but since most fresh foods lack preservatives, the food will spoil quickly if not eaten or frozen.